 Overview

-Greg Coleman is a Senior Partner of Milberg with over 30 years of trial and appellate experience.
-Mr. Coleman’s practice focuses on class actions, products liability, medical practice, personal injury, complex multi-district litigation, litigation, toxic torts, premises liability, ERISA, ERISA class actions, drug and medical device litigation, and workers’ compensation.
+Mr. Greg Coleman is a Senior Partner of Milberg with over 30 years of trial and appellate experience.
+Mr. Coleman’s practice focuses on class actions, products liability, medical malpractice, personal injury, complex multi-district litigation, litigation, toxic torts, premises liability, ERISA, ERISA class actions, drug and medical device litigation, and workers’ compensation.

 Leadership Roles

-- Co-lead counsel in a defective products case against Electrolux where he and co-counsel successfully obtained a settlement on behalf of a class of more than one million members regarding defectively manufactured dryers.
+• Co-Lead Counsel in a defective products case against Electrolux where he and co-counsel successfully obtained a settlement on behalf of a class of more than one million members regarding defectively manufactured dryers.
 The settlement resulted in an expected utilization settlement value of over $35 million

-- Lead trial counsel in an ERISA class action against AK Steel Corporation where he successfully obtained a $178.6 million settlement on behalf of a class of over 3,000 retirees of AK Steels Butler Works Plant in Pennsylvania in 2011.
+• Lead Trial Counsel in an ERISA class action against AK Steel Corporation where he successfully obtained a $178.6 million settlement on behalf of a class of over 3,000 retirees of AK Steels Butler Works Plant in Pennsylvania in 2011

 Excerpts from the final approval hearing before Judge Black: